 The word terrarium comes from two different Latin words: terra, which means “earth”, and rium, which refers to a structure of some kind.
 So, together, terrarium literally means “earth within”.

 A terrarium is a glass box filled with soil, which helps to house or display plants and flowers.
+Potting soil is often used in terrariums to support plant growth and add visual interest.
+Choosing the right terrarium container is crucial; it should be transparent, appropriately sized, and have a wide opening to facilitate adding drainage material, soil, and plants.
 Essentially, it’s a miniature garden in a glass box without any of the drainage or ventilation problems that usually plague indoor gardening.
 It’s a great alternative to growing plants in pots on the windowsill, or in a garden with an added benefit of being super easy to manage.

 How Terrarium Works?

 Terrarium helps create a closed environment for the plants and so it can thrive with no pollutants from the outside world.
+Terrariums work by having the plants and soil release water vapor, which then gets collected on the walls of the container and trickles down to the soil, creating a self-nourishing environment that requires little maintenance.
 Terrible weather conditions are kept at bay, making a terrarium an ideal option if you are looking to grow healthy plants indoors.
 Another thing about terrariums is that they promote the growth of seedlings.
-The transparent bowl structure allows sunlight to penetrate the soil in the terrarium, where it helps to encourage growth, just like it does for all the plants growing above.
+The transparent bowl structure allows sunlight to penetrate the soil in the terrarium, where it helps to encourage growth, just like it does for all the plants growing

 How to Make A Healthy Terrarium